sarahmaddox/site-webdev/src/angular/guide/server-communication.md

   dynamic _extractData(Response resp) => JSON.decode(resp.body)['data'];
 ```

-The `response` object does not hold the data in a format that can be used directly through the app.
-The response data is parsed into a JSON object.
+The `response` object doesn't hold the data in a form the app can use directly.
+You must parse the response data into a JSON object.

 ### Parse to JSON

 The response data are in JSON string form.
-The user must parse the string into objects, by calling the `JSON.decode()` method from the `dart:convert` library as follows:
+You must parse that string into objects, which you do by calling
+the `JSON.decode()` method from the `dart:convert` library.

 <div class="l-sub-section" markdown="1">
   The decoded JSON does not list the heroes.
 The server wraps JSON results in an object with a `data`